ivybowman/AutoBooks/setup.md

 The intention of this script is solely to automate downloading and converting of loaned OverDrive audiobooks, in order for use with your prefered audiobook player during the loan period.

-## Windows Setup Guide
+## Windows 10 & 11 Setup Guide

 ### Install Programs

 1. Download and install the latest release of git from https://gitforwindows.org/ using the default settings.
 2. Download and install the latest release of python from https://www.python.org/downloads/ or the windows store.
-Note: When installing python be sure to select add python to path.
+Note: When installing python from the website be sure to select add python to path.
 After installation open Windows Settings > Apps > Apps & features and turn off the two python app installer aliases.
-3. Download and install the latest release build of FFmpeg from https://github.com/GyanD/codexffmpeg/releases/ using the guide below

-### FFmpeg on Windows Install Guide

-1. Download and extract the latest release of FFmpeg from here https://github.com/GyanD/codexffmpeg/releases/
+3. Download and extract the latest release of FFmpeg from here https://github.com/GyanD/codexffmpeg/releases/
-2. Rename the extracted folder to ffmpeg and move it into the root of C: drive.
+4. Rename the extracted folder to ffmpeg and move it into the root of C: drive.
-3. Open an elevated command prompt window and run this command. `setx /m PATH "C:\ffmpeg\bin;%PATH%"`
+5. Open an elevated command prompt window and run this command. `setx /m PATH "C:\ffmpeg\bin;%PATH%"`

-### Install ODMPY

-1. First open a powershell or cmd window, and run the following commands to ensure validity
-`python --version` `pip --version` `git --version` `ffmpeg -version`
-2. Open a powershell or cmd window and run `pip install git+https://git@github.com/ping/odmpy.git --upgrade --force-reinstall`
-3. Run

-## macOS Setup Guide
+## macOS Setup Guide(Intel & M1)

-This guide works for both M1 and Intel based Macs.

 ### Install Programs
 1. Run python3 in your terminal and follow prompts to install the xcode command line tools.